fbpx

 The volunteer support worker training will support you to:

-• build on your active listening skills
+• Build on your active listening skills

-• debrief with experienced WIRE team leaders
+• Be guided by experienced WIRE team leaders

 Selection process